-Deception, illusion and delusion (Maya) are broken by a process of analysis which categorizes the phenomenon or form of Maya into its elemental components and conditional components.
-This may be compared to a rainbow, which is an illusion: however, when it is analyzed, the rainbow is seen to be the result of many droplets of water prismatically reflecting, refracting and dispersing sunlight.
+Deception, illusion and delusion (Maya) are broken (sacrificed, given up) by a process of analysis which categorizes the phenomenon or form of Maya into its elemental components and conditional components.
+This is symbolically represented by a rainbow, which is an illusion: when it is analyzed, the rainbow is seen to be the result of many droplets of water prismatically reflecting, refracting and dispersing sunlight.
 When the cause and components of the illusion are known, the illusionary rainbow ceases to deceive the eye into delusion.
 Similar rainbows, formed by the prismatic nature of glass or diamonds, can even be reconstructed into integral white light by returning, de-refracting, focusing the light.

-The rainbow is associated with Indra, a god-being whose tools include a diamond - symbolizing this ability to break deception, illusion and delusion.
+The rainbow is associated with Indra, a Deva whose tools include a diamond - symbolizing this ability to break deception, illusion and delusion, and which also controls rainbows.
 This diamond takes the form of a weapon, specifically a lightning bolt, instantaneously and violently breaking Maya.
-It is interesting to notice, as well, that the process of breaking Maya is identical to the process of weaving it: this is further symbolized in the other tool of Indra, the rainbow (depicted as a kind of net that both ensnares, as a typical net would, and propels missiles, as a typical bow would) itself - and how Indra fights both with weaponized Maya and against weaponized Maya.
+It is interesting to notice, as well, that the process of breaking Maya is identical to the process of weaving it: this is further symbolized in the other tool of Indra, the rainbow (depicted as a kind of net that both ensnares, as a typical net would, and propels missiles, as a typical bow would) - and how Indra fights both with weaponized Maya and against weaponized Maya.

 Illusion is absolutely necessary for constructing abstractions which represent real phenomenon in ways more suitable to analysis, delusion is often helpful in understanding different perspectives, even deception is sometimes necessary to save a life.
 Would you use Maya as a defensive weapon and lie, saying you do not know where someone is, to save their life - or even conceal them from their enemies?
 Would you pretend to a different identity to "walk a mile in their shoes" act as a more loyal agent in a business deal?
 Would you construct elaborate illustrations and diagrams to understand geography, or astronomy?
 There is good reason to rightly do these things, to rightly use Maya.
 But for the purposes of fraud, to perpetrate acts of hatred and harm, Maya (whether a tool or a weapon) becomes self-destructive, and self-defeating - and cannot obtain the goal for which it is purposed.